taw00/dashcore-rpm/README.binaries.md

 You want the GUI wallet instead?
 Say "N"o to that installation request, run the same command as above, but choose `dashcore-client` instead.
 YUM and DNF also automatically check to see if they packages are digitally signed appropriately and if the files are corrupt.
-Fancy.
-If you are familiar with `apt-get`, it's more or less the same thing.
+Fancy!
+If you are familiar with `apt-get`, it's more or less the same thing if someone built similar packages for Ubuntu.

 **Future upgrades...**

-Let's say you see on the <https://dash.org/forum> that a new version of Dash Core was released.
+Let's say you see in the [Dash Forums](https://dash.org/forum) that a new version of Dash Core was released.
 You want your system updated as soon as possible.
+It's now trivial.
 Just do this...

 *...fedora:*